schell/ixshader/README.md

 # ixshader
+If you're interested in this project please see its spiritual successor [gristle](https://github.com/schell/gristle), which simplifies the types involved by removing indexed monads.

 `ixshader` is a shallow embedding of the OpenGL Shading Language in Haskell.
 It aims to look as close to actual glsl shader code as possible, while providing better compile-time safety.
 Currently writing shader code in `ixshader`'s